HeRCLab/herc-file-formats/doc/tnx_format.md

 ## Example

 The following example describes an MLP with three hidden layers of size 25, 15, and 10.
-It's input layer has a size of 25, and it's output layer a size of 5.
+Its input layer has a size of 25, and its output layer has a size of 5.

 ```json
 {